lassekongo83/zuki-themes/README.md

 # Zuki Themes

-Zuki themes for Gnome, XFCE and more.
+Zuki themes for GNOME, Xfce and more.

-Master branch is for Gnome 3.20.
+Master branch is for GNOME 3.20.
 3.18 branch can be found here: https://github.com/lassekongo83/zuki-themes/tree/3.18

 ##### Zukitre